en English

 H. 13.4cm; W. 12.5cm

-The mask formed from a mould has soft features.
-The oval eyes are wide open and the round pupil has been pierced.
-The smooth full cheeks, the slightly open mouth, the narrow nose with the straight bridge to the prominent chin give the mask an expressive character.
-The entire surface is covered with a white engobe.
-Traces of polychrome, pink and gray for the eyes and eyebrows, preserved.
-Common in Roman ceremonial rites, celebrations and theatre performances.
-A must piece for theatre lovers.
+The mask is mould-made with subtly rendered features.
+The oval eyes are wide ope, with pierced round pupils.
+The smooth full cheeks, slightly open mouth, narrow nose with the straight bridge, and prominent chin give the mask an expressive character.
+The entire surface is covered with a white engobe, an undercoating for the more colourful painting that would have been applied on top.
+Traces of this polychrome – pink and gray for the eyes and eyebrows – are preserved.
+Masks such as this were used both in Roman ceremonial rites, as well as celebrations and theatre performances.
+A must have for theatre lovers.

-Condition: Section above the eyebrows and along the hairline as well as the left half of the face, broken off.
+Condition: Section above the eyebrows and along the hairline as well as the left half of the face missing.

 Item reference: CL0766